Updated on 2025-09-05 GMT+08:00

 Details

 Open-source Logstash offers a server-side, real-time data processing pipeline, which supports data ingestion from multiple sources.
-It can be used to collect various data, such as logs, monitoring data, and metrics.
+It can be used to ingest various types of data, such as logs, monitoring data, and metrics.

 JSON, CSV, and text